What is Hyku?

 What content types does Hyku support?

 By basing Hyku on Hyrax, which provides a simple and broad data model for works consisting of files, we are able to provide general support for any content type or file format.
 We also provide richer content type-specific behaviors for image-based works; these will continue to be enhanced in the future.
-Support for additional content types, including datasets, books, theses and dissertations, audiovisual media, and newspapers, are high priorities for future releases.
+Support for additional content types, including datasets, books, audiovisual media, and newspapers, are high priorities for future releases.
 Read the March 2016 blog post for more on this topic.

 What descriptive metadata elements and standards does Hyku support?